Stuart Broad: 2006-07: Pakistan, West Indies, India, T20 World Cup and Sri Lanka

 Broad took 1–29 in the opening match of the 2007 world T20 against Zimbabwe.
 He followed this up by taking 0–23 against Australia as England lost by eight wickets.
 He took 3–37 against South Africa but England suffered another defeat, this time by 19 runs.
 He took 1–35 against New Zealand but could not prevent another defeat for England.

 On 19 September 2007, Indian batsman Yuvraj Singh hit six sixes from one Broad over in a group match at Kingsmead Cricket Ground in Durban, South Africa, during 2007's ICC World Twenty20.
 The 36 runs from the Broad over helped Yuvraj Singh make the quickest 50 in international cricket, off just 12 balls.
 Referring to this rare occurrence as "Yuvraj's magic moment", Phil Long of BBC's Test Match Special blogged: "Every so often you have to take off your England sunhat, sit back and enjoy a once-in-lifetime 'I was there' moment."
 This was the fourth time the feat had been performed in senior cricket and the first time in Twenty20 cricket.
 The performance was not repeated in any form of international cricket against a Test-playing nation until Kieron Pollard did the same against Sri Lanka in a T20 International in 2021.

 Broad enjoyed a hugely successful ODI series in Sri Lanka in October 2007, taking eleven wickets in the series at an average of 19.27.
 He took figures of 2–54 in the first match and followed this up with 2–42 in the second match.
 In the third match of the series Broad made an unbeaten 20 with the bat and took another two wickets.
 In the final match of the series he took 3–36 and although England lost the match by over 100 runs, they won the series three-two to record its first ever ODI series win in Sri Lanka.
-This resulted in Broad making his Test debut against Sri Lanka; in a high scoring game, he took a single wicket, conceding 95 runs in the process as the match ended in a draw.
+This resulted in Broad making his Test debut against Sri Lanka in Colombo in December 2007.
+In a high scoring game, he took a single wicket, conceding 95 runs in the process as the match ended in a draw.